What is DHCP?

 What is the primary function of DHCP?

-How does DHCP prevent IP address conflicts?
+How does DHCP handle IP address conflicts?

 Want to learn more about how Lightyear can help you?